learningequality/ka-lite/docs/usermanual/cli.rst

 .. code-block:: bash

+  # Start the server in the background (as a daemon)
+  kalite start

+  # Stop the server
+  kalite stop

-  # Runs the server in the background (as a daemon)
+  # Stop and start the server in the background (as a daemon)
-  kalite start/stop/restart
+  kalite restart

   # Runs a foreground process where you can see output of the server
   kalite start --foreground

-  # Shows all other available management commands
+  # Show available commands
   kalite manage help